top of page

 Teacher Continuing Education Programs

-In addition to our classroom programs, the Lewis and Clark Interpretive Center periodically offers continuing education/recertification classes for educators.
+In addition to our classroom programs, the Lewis and Clark Interpretive Center periodically offer continuing education/recertification classes for educators.

 • In May, we offer a Certificate of Interpretive Guiding (CIG) through the National Association for Interpretation.
 This 32-hour course includes the history, definition, and principles of interpretation.
 Techniques to make presentations purposeful, enjoyable, relevant, organized, and thematic.
 Experience in using tangible objects to connect your students to intangible ideas and universal concepts.
 The certificate of completion includes a one-year NAI membership.
 This opportunity is aimed primarily at educators who want to improve their presentation skills and deepen their student impact.
 Contact the Center's Education Coordinator at (406) 727-8733 for additional information.